lfn3/sprue/README.md

 - Generate Jooq mappers
 - Wiring from API end?
 - Check fields mentioned in `base-type` are in the field definition?
+- Builder generator?
+  - Probably want a `default` flag on fields for this case (which could also emit something into the swagger annotation?)

 ## License